classicCokie/CurrencyConverter/README.md

 You can change the values in any manner you like to add, remove or change currencies.
 However do make sure to not change the structure of the json, otherwise the calculator will no longer work.

 #### Building your changes
 After you are done with your changes you may quit watchify.
-You can then use browserfy and uglify to create a production ready version.
-First install the tools:
+You can then uglify to create a production ready version.
+First install the tool:
 ```
 npm install -g uglify-es
 ```